davidpots/playsongnotes/_songs/[Frozen] Reindeers are Better Than People.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Reindeers are Better Than People" from Frozen -- playsongnotes.com
-title:  Reindeers are Better Than People
+song_title:  Reindeers are Better Than People
 artist: Frozen
 year: 2014
 categories: guitar